 You will begin physical therapy after I see you in the office for your first follow-up appointment.
 Try to get to physical therapy 2-3 times per week.
-Prior to your first follow-up appointment you may remove your sling and move your shoulder as tolerated as described above.
-You should also gently straighten and bend your elbow as tolerated so your elbow does not become stiff.
+Prior to your first follow-up appointment, you may remove your sling once daily for about 20 minutes to gently straighten and bend your elbow without moving your shoulder, in order to prevent your elbow from getting stiff.
 In addition, it is important to move your wrist and fingers in all directions throughout the day to avoid stiffness.